History of Istanbul in Timeline

 1921: Taksim Stadium

-In 1921 the Ottoman era Taksim Military Barracks was transformed into the Taksim Stadium
+In 1921, the Ottoman era Taksim Military Barracks was transformed into the Taksim Stadium.

-November 1922: Abolishment of the Sultanate
+November 1922: Abolition of Sultanate and Exile of Mehmed VI

 1922: End of Ottoman Empire

-On July 24, 1923, the Treaty of Lausanne was signed.
+In July 1923, specifically July 24, the Treaty of Lausanne was signed.

 October 1923: Establishment of the Turkish Republic